toy-soldier/ev-adoption/README.md

 ---

+## Conclusion

+Electric vehicles are **not a silver bullet** for reducing CO₂ emissions.
+The data shows that EV adoption only delivers significant emission reductions when paired with a **clean electricity grid**.

+For policymakers, the implication is clear: focus not only on accelerating EV adoption but also on **decarbonizing the grid**.
+Renewable energy is one path, but it’s not the only one.
+Countries like France demonstrate that **nuclear power** can also provide a low-carbon backbone.

 ## Next Steps

-A natural extension would be to break down renewable sources (solar, hydro, wind) to see which drive the largest reductions.
-While this analysis stays high-level, it points toward where deeper country-specific insights could be valuable.
+This analysis highlights the big picture, but it also opens the door for deeper exploration.
+A natural extension would be to break down renewables by source (solar, wind, hydro) to see which contribute most to emission reductions.
+While outside the scope of this dashboard, such analysis could guide **country-specific policy choices** on where to invest for maximum impact.

 ---